Alex Borgella, Ph.D.

 Borgella

-Despite my outward appearance, I was born and raised in a multicultural family - Cuban on my father's side and Korean on my mother's.
-Having an ethnically and culturally diverse background but being able to "pass" as White prompted my interests in both psychological science and race-related issues (e.g., racial discrimination, intergroup communication) from a very young age, and I pursued those interests early in my undergraduate college career at the University of West Florida.
-After receiving my B.A. in Psychology there, I went on to receive my M.A. and Ph.D. from James Madison University and Tufts University (respectively), both concentrating in experimental social psychology.
+One of the most important aspects about my life as it relates to my career is that I was born and raised in a multicultural family - I'm half Cuban on my father's side and Korean on my mother's.
+Having a racially, ethnically, and culturally diverse background but being able to "pass" as White prompted my interests in both psychological science and race-related issues (e.g., racial discrimination and the barriers to intergroup communication) from a very young age, and I pursued those interests in my undergraduate college career at the University of West Florida.
+After receiving my B.A. in Psychology there, I went on to earn my M.A. and Ph.D. from James Madison University and Tufts University respectively, both concentrating in experimental social psychology.

-After receiving my Ph.D., I spent two years as a visiting assistant professor of psychology at Bates College (Lewiston, Maine).
-I am now an assistant professor of psychology at Fort Lewis College (Durango, Colorado).
+After receiving my Ph.D., I spent two years as a visiting assistant professor of psychology at Bates College in Lewiston, Maine.
+I am now an associate professor of psychology at Fort Lewis College in Durango, Colorado.

-When I'm not working, I enjoy mountain biking, writing music, logo design, building websites (like this one!), building DIY home gym equipment, playing all sorts of video games, and exploring with Paige, Maeby the Border Collie, and all our friends.
+I have a wide variety of hobbies outside the office: mountain biking, writing music, logo design, coding websites (like this one!), building DIY home gym equipment, playing all sorts of video games, and exploring huge mountains with Paige, Maeby the Border Collie, and all our friends.

 Research

-• how unconscious/implicit forms of bias can affect decision-making, and
+• How unconscious or implicit forms of bias can affect decision-making.

 For much more detail on current research projects, previous studies, student projects, and future directions, please check out my lab, The Social Psychological Experimentation (SPEx) Lab at Fort Lewis College.